Korean, Edit

 ⑶ Assumptions

-Assumption 2. positional invariance: the idea that the same pattern will be recognized regardless of position or viewing angle
+Assumption 2.
+Positional invariance (translational invariance): the idea that the same pattern will be recognized regardless of position or viewing angle

 ⑷ Order